When to Call Your Doctor

-Call 911 Now (you may need an ambulance)
+Call 911 Now (your child may need an ambulance)

-- What This Means: Your child may have a life-threatening emergency.
+Definition: Your child may have a life-threatening emergency

-- What This Means: You child may have an emergency or urgent condition.
+Definition: Your child may have a non-life-threatening emergency or urgent condition

-- What You Should Do: Call your doctor right away.
-If you can't reach your doctor within 30-60 minutes, take your child to the nearest emergency room by car.
+Action: Call your child's doctor immediately.
+If you can't reach your doctor within 60 minutes, go to the nearest emergency room by car.
 If you don't have a doctor, go to the ER now.

-- What You Should Do: If the office is open, call now.
+Action: If the office is open, call now.
 If the office is closed now, but will be open within 24 hours, call when it opens.
-If the office won't be open within the next 24 hours, call your doctor's answering service.
-You can call the answering service from 9 AM to 4 PM on any day of the week.
-This includes weekends and holidays.
-If your child doesn't have a doctor, go to an urgent care center or ER within the next 24 hours.
+If the office won't be open within the next 24 hours, call your doctor's answering service between 9 AM and 4 PM on any day of the week (including weekends and holidays) for assistance.
+If you don't have a doctor, go to an urgent care center or ER within the next 24 hours.

-- What This Means: Your child probably has a non-urgent symptom or illness.
-It may be lasting longer than expected (such as a cough or rash).
-But usually there is no risk of complications.
-Your child may need to be seen in the office by the doctor.
-It is generally safe to wait a few days to do so if it's the weekend or a holiday.
+Definition: Your child has a nonurgent symptom or illness that has lasted longer than expected (such as a persistent cough or localized rash) but usually carries no risk of complications.
+Your child may need to be seen in the office but can safely wait a few days if it's the weekend or a holiday.

-- What You Should Do: If the office is open, call now.
-If it is closed, call during scheduled weekday office hours on Monday - Friday.
-If you don't have a doctor, choose a doctor and call their office.
-Make an appointment to be seen within the next 3 days.
+Action: If the office is open, call now.
+Otherwise, call during scheduled weekday office hours on Monday - Friday.
+(This category therefore excludes weekends and holidays.)
+If you don't have a doctor, choose a doctor and make an appointment to be seen within the next 3 days.

 If you think that your child is having a medical emergency, call 911 or the number for the local emergency ambulance service NOW!